 Scorpio and the power of transformation

-Scorpio, the zodiac sign of those born from October 23 to November 22, is represented by the Scorpion in Astrology -- passionate Water sign that is often associated with death.
+Scorpio is represented by the Scorpion in Astrology -- a passionate Water sign that is often associated with death.
 But not the tears and tombstones type of death -- think more along the lines of regenerative powers and positive transformation!

 Ruled by Pluto, the lord of the underworld, this sign is a bit of a detective, known for digging deep to reveal what's below the surface.
 Scorpios are intuitive and emotionally intense.
 But with a poisonous stinger for a tail, you'd better think twice before crossing them because a wounded Scorpio doesn't forget!